 It allows travelers to swap currencies with no hidden charges ensuring that everyone gets the fairest rate.

 By swapping currencies with people who are traveling in opposite directions, you can save money by cutting out the use of banks or expensive retail outlets.

 Simply load your new pre-paid MasterCard securely using your debit card online, or via the app, in your local currency.

 Tell WeSwap which currency you would like your funds swapping into, how much and when you need it by.
-WeSwap will take care of swapping your money with other travellers – you do not need to do anything here.
+WeSwap will take care of swapping your money with other travelers – you do not need to do anything here.

 When you swap is complete your card will hold a new currency.
 You can use your card anywhere where MasterCard is accepted, just like a local.
 It is free to use online and in shops and restaurants.
 When spending, your WeSwap card will automatically use the right currency.

 Currently, they are 18 different currencies available, however, WeSwap are working towards making more currencies available.

 - GBP – Pound Sterling

 - EUR – Euro